ClarisseMom/ClarisseMom/README.md

 - 👋 Hi, I’m @ClarisseMom
 - 👀 I’m interested in everything.
-I'm a newbie and looking forward to learning, understanding and, hopefully finding solutions for my project idea (something to ease mom's daily life and reduce mental load).
+I'm a newbie and looking forward to learning, understanding and, hopefully finding solutions for my project idea. (working on mental load)
 - 🌱 I’m currently learning Data Science and Machine Learning at MIT Profesionnal Education
 - 💞️ I’m looking to collaborate on project related to machine learning, data science, market analysis.
 I want to apply what I leanr and willing to help.
 - 📫 How to reach me : DM on IG @mylongjourney__